 Planning on running automated businesses processes on your SharePoint?
-Nintex Workflows & Forms can help you do it so simply!
-From customizing your forms to conducting complicated tasks without any coding knowledge, that's what Nintex offers to its customers!
+Nintex workflows and forms can help you do it so simply!
+From customizing your forms to conducting complicated tasks without any coding knowledge—that's what Nintex offers to its customers!

-But deploying them between your different servers can become very tedious and open the doors to many mistakes and errors!
-Luckily, Sharegate is more than Nintex' Only Recommended Migration Partner, it's also a great workflows & forms deployment tool!
+But deploying them between your different servers can become very tedious, and open the door to many mistakes and errors!
+Luckily, ShareGate Desktop is more than just a Nintex migration partner—it's also a great workflows and forms deployment tool!

-Whether you're thinking of using Nintex Workflows & Forms for your organization or already on it, this video will help you better understand the benefits of using Sharegate to deploy & migrate them.
-Let’s take a look.
+Whether you're considering using Nintex workflows and forms for your organization or you already use it, this video will help you better understand the benefits of using ShareGate Desktop to deploy and migrate them.
+Let’s take a look:

 Good morning, good afternoon, good evening even.
 Thanks for joining.
 My name is Benjamin Niaulin.
-Today, we're going to be looking over Nintex Workflows and forms deployment using Sharegate.
+Today, we're going to be looking over Nintex workflows and forms deployment using ShareGate Desktop.
 So again, thank you for joining.
 We're very excited to be showing this today and we're very thankful, of course. that you have taken your time to join us on this wonderful Tuesday, and perhaps it's even not Tuesday anymore for some of you.